10 Ways to Save for a House in MN

 If part of your savings is going towards a specific purpose like a down payment on a home or a vacation, give the account a name like “dream home” or “African Safari.”
 By defining your savings goal, you will be inspired to watch the amount grow as a measurement of how close you are to achieving your dream.

 5. Embrace Minimalism

 The Minimalist movement’s popularity continues to grow, and this word is popping up everywhere.
 You read about it on décor blogs, food blogs, fashion, and lifestyle blogs.
 It is about more being less.
 The philosophy promotes spending money on experiences rather than on things.
-Marie Kondo who wrote the book on organizing and decluttering talks about keeping only the possessions that bring you joy.
-Every “thing” that you choose not to buy means more Benjamins in your “dream home” account.
+Marie Kondo, who wrote the book on organizing and decluttering, talks about keeping only the possessions that bring you joy.
+Every “thing” you choose not to buy means more Benjamins in your “dream home” account.

 6. Attach a Real Value to a Potential Purchase

-Think of everything you want to buy in terms of its “life cost.”
+Think of everything you want to buy regarding its “life cost.”
 For instance, think of those $300 boots that you want to buy in how many hours of your life you have to sacrifice to work to have them.
 Define it by take-home pay.
 So if your take-home pay is $30 an hour, are the boots worth 10 hours of your work life?
-I guarantee you that when you consider costs in these terms you will spend less and will appreciate and enjoy what you do buy more.
+I guarantee you that when you consider costs in these terms, you will spend less and will appreciate and enjoy what you do buy more.